 dollop or pipe on fruit

-Stabilising Chantilly Cream (won’t deflate for days!)
+Stabilising whipped cream (won’t deflate for days!)

-Stabilising Chantilly cream means giving it structure so the whipped cream has a longer shelf life.
+Stabilising whipped cream means giving it structure so the whipped cream has a longer shelf life.
 You know how ordinary whipped cream weeps and deflates overnight?
 If it’s stabilised, it won’t.
 It will stay fluffy and hold its piped shape (or in a bowl, ready to be piped) for 2 – 3 days.

-How to stabilise Chantilly cream
+How to stabilise WHIPPED cream

 There are various methods to stabilise whipped cream.
 My recipe uses mascarpone which is a genius, thoroughly tested discovery by my French Pastry Chef teacher, Jennifer Pogmore.